A Theory of Atomic Beamforming: Models and Metrics

 \subsubsection{Quantum state}

-As depicted in Fig.~\ref{img:system_model}(a), a RARE harnesses the electron transition phenomena of Rydberg atoms to sense RF signals.
-Alkali atoms within the vapor cell are first excited from the ground state $\ket{1}$ to a low-lying excited state $\ket{2}$ by a probe laser of angular frequency $\omega_p$, then to a Rydberg state $\ket{3}$ using a coupling laser locked at the angular frequency $\omega_c$.
-Such atoms can interact strongly with the incident field, $E(t,z)$, further inducing the electron transition $\ket{3}\rightarrow\ket{4}$.
-In this four-level quantum system, the quantum state is described by a $4\times 4$ density matrix:
+As depicted in Fig.~\ref{img:system_model}(a), a RARE exploits Rydberg transitions to sense wireless signals.
+Alkali atoms in the vapor cell are first excited from the ground state $\ket{1}$ to an intermediate state $\ket{2}$ by a probe laser of angular frequency $\omega_p$, and then to a Rydberg state $\ket{3}$ by the coupling laser at frequency $\omega_c$.
+These Rydberg atoms interact strongly with the incident field, $E(t,z)$, which induces the Rydberg transition $\ket{3}\rightarrow\ket{4}$.
+The quantum state of this four-level atomic system is described by a $4\times 4$ density matrix: